 Office Fellows are required to sign a minimum 6 month contract and are expected to work 40 hours a week supporting the Director of Operations.
 This position does not offer financial remuneration ….
 In lieu of stipend or salary, we offer accommodation and transportation.

 If you are passionate about nonprofit-related work, working with children, looking for a fulfilling time to spend your time abroad, this foundation will be wonderful.
 Warning, you will get attached to these adorable children.
 Often times, you see them more than their parents do.
 Volunteering and working with Phuket Has Been Good to Us comes with a wide range of roles, as it is a small foundation.
 You could be running an after school program for the children, arranging birthday parties for the in-house students, taking them swimming on Saturdays, to hosting a fundraising night with some of the most prominent people on the island.

-Another great resource to finding volunteer positions around the world is through Workaway.
-Learn all about Workaway and how to find the right opportunitiy for you.
+Another great resource to finding volunteer positions around the world is through Workaway or Worldpackers.
+Learn all about Workaway and how to volunteer with Worldpackers to find the right opportunity for you.

 After finishing at Indiana University, I knew that I didn’t want to stay in the US.
 My shorter volunteer stints to Peru and Tanzania in the past had opened up Pandora’s box.
 After flying all the way to Italy to do my TEFL certification and not securing a proper job, I had to return to America.
 However, I returned more determined than ever.